kubernetes-sigs/gateway-api-inference-extension/docs/proposals/004-endpoint-picker-protocol/README.md

 1. Setting the `x-gateway-destination-endpoint` HTTP header to the selected endpoint in <ip:port> format.

 2. Set an unstructured entry in the [dynamic_metadata](https://github.com/envoyproxy/go-control-plane/blob/c19bf63a811c90bf9e02f8e0dc1dcef94931ebb4/envoy/service/ext_proc/v3/external_processor.pb.go#L320) field of the ext-proc response.
-The metadata entry for the picked endpoints MUST be wrapped with an outer key (which represents the metadata namespace) with a default of `envoy.lb`.
+The metadata entry for the picked endpoint MUST be wrapped with an outer key (which represents the metadata namespace) with a default of `envoy.lb`.

 The primary endpoint MUST be set using the key `x-gateway-destination-endpoint` as follows:
 ```go